ViennaRNA/forgi/doc/threedee_tutorial.rst

-Forgi.threedee Tutorial
+RNA 3D Structure Using forgi.threedee
 ==============
 Introduction
 ------------
-Forgi.threedee is an extension of forgi capable of handling 3D data about RNA structures.
+`forgi.threedee` is an extension of forgi capable of handling 3D data about RNA structures.
 It provides methods for extracting secondary structure as well as a coarse grain representation of 3D RNA structures.

 Requirements
 ------------